PLN-team/PLNmodels/README.md

 ## Installation

-For now, only works on Linux.
+### Linux

 Installation from source on Linux requires libnlopt 2.4-2.
 On Debian or Ubuntu use libnlopt-dev:

 ```bash
 sudo apt-get install libnlopt-dev